Calculations with Normal Distributions (AQA A Level Maths: Statistics): Revision Note

 • This reduces to less than 0.000032 when using 4 standard deviations

-Are there any useful identities?
+Are there any useful rules for normal distributions?

 • straight P left parenthesis X less than mu right parenthesis space equals space straight P left parenthesis X greater than mu right parenthesis equals 0.5